aetherknight/fractal-rs/README.md

 Features include:

+* Web/WASM-based target for rendering fractals on the web
-* Piston-based turtle graphics renderer for line-drawn curves
+* Piston-based renderer for rendering fractals on the desktop
 * Ability to animate the drawing of the curves
 * Library support for computing turtle directions using the [Lindenmeyer system](https://en.wikipedia.org/wiki/L-system)